I don’t think about you all that often.

 I’m usually too busy.

-Like many people, I’ve spent most of the waking moments over the past year fighting.
+Like many people, I’ve spent most of the waking moments over the past four years fighting.

-I’ve spent much of my days pushing back, against:
+I’ve occupied much of my days in battle, pushing back, against:

 relentless assaults on healthcare,